indeedhat/nvim-kragle/README.md

 There is currently no support for windows as i dont currently run it but i will add support if it is requested

 `xdotool` is required for focusing the remote instance when opening/moving buffers to it.\
-if xdotool is not installed on the system it will fallback to calling foreground() however i havnt had any luck with that function actually working on osx or with i3wm.
+if xdotool is not i:stalled on the system it will fallback to calling foreground() however i havnt had any luck with that function actually working on osx or with i3wm.
 It may work better on a more traditional window manager in linux but i haven't tested it.